inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/silverlightInstallation.md

 Still, if you want to keep using the old version while it is support, read the following steps in the next session.

-## 4. Step-by-step guide to configure Otimize Nesting in Microsoft Edge Web Browser
+## How to execute Otimize Nesting in Microsoft Edge Web Browser

 ### Part 1: Download and Install Microsoft Silverlight